Noki77/chrome-popout/README.md

 Uses the native pop-out feature of Chrome found in the context menu when right-clicking videos.
 Some websites won't allow this context menu entry (or need to open a second context menu) as they are using custom menus or have separate layers above the video element.

-This extension make stuff work easily even on sites like YouTube or Twitch.
+This extension makes stuff work easily even on sites like YouTube or Twitch.

 ## Installation
 Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/chrome-pop-out/jcgacckndmapfdcccebjlhglchkbfkjk?authuser=2)